Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 More than several dozens thousands may lead to performance degradation.

-### Number of partitions touched by a single insert
+### Number of tables & partitions touched by a single insert

 If you have realtime / frequent inserts no more than few.